Bangalore City Tour

-Ulsoor Lake' or Halasuru Lake, one of the biggest lakes in Bangalore, is located on the eastern side of the city.
-It derives its name from the name of the locality it is situated, namely, Halasuru, close to M G Road.
-It is spread over 50 ha and has several islands.
+Ulsoor Lake' or Halasuru Lake, one of the greatest lakes in Bangalore, is situated on the eastern side of the city.
+It gets its name from the name of the area it is arranged, in particular, Halasuru, near M G Road.
+It is spread more than 50 ha and has a few islands.

 Ulsoor Lake Open Days : Monday To Sunday

 Ulsoor Lake Timings : 6:00 A.M To 8:00 P.M